-To date, our research and development expenses have consisted primarily of development of CMF, HTC, levulinic acid, furfural, and oils and extractives, and the conversion of those chemical building blocks into products familiar to and desired by our customers, such as PX, PET, and carbon black.
-Our research and development expenses also include investments associated with the expansion of the Origin 1 plant and planning and construction of the Origin 2 plant, including the material and supplies to support product development and process engineering efforts.
+To date, our research and development expenses have consisted primarily of development of CMF, HTC, levulinic acid, furfural, and oils and extractives, and the conversion of those chemical building blocks into products familiar to and desired by our customers, such as carbon black, furandicarboxylic acid ("FDCA"), polyethylene furanoate ("PEF"), paraxylene ("PX"), polyethylene terephthalate ("PET"), and PETF, which is a PET co-polyester incorporating FDCA and offering performance advantages over traditional PET plastic.
+Our research and development expenses also include personnel-related costs like stock-based compensation and professional fees, investments associated with the expansion of the Origin 1 plant and planning and construction of the Origin 2 plant, including the material and supplies to support product development and process engineering efforts.